mamachanko/website-monitor/README.md

 See `example-deployment/` for an example deployment to Kubernetes.
 It runs periodic probes of a URL in one pod and consumes the results from another.

+## Discussion

-## Design decisions, areas of improvement and known issues.
+Let's talk about design decisions, areas of improvement and known issues.

 The `website_monitor` leaves it to the user to implement periodic probing of a URL.
 This can be viewed as a merit but also as a drawback.
 For one, it lends itself well as a CLI and can be easily run periodically by wrapping it with a